American bushtit: Behavior

 Bushtits usually inhabit mixed open woodlands, which contains oaks and a scrubby chaparral understory.
 It can also be found residing in gardens and parks.
 It lives under the highland parts of Mexico and the western United States to Vancouver, via the Great Basin, the lowlands and foothills of California, southern Mexico, and Guatemala.

 The American bushtit has an active and social demeanor.
-This species forms flocks of 10 to 40 individuals of various species, including chickadees and warblers, to forage for tiny insects and spiders in mixed-species environment.
+This species forms flocks of 10 to 40 individuals of various species, including chickadees and warblers, to forage for tiny insects and spiders.
 Group members frequently communicate with one another through brief calls.

 Nesting

 Both the males and females work together to construct the hanging nest, which can take up to a month to complete.
 The nest features a hole near the top that goes down into the nest bowl, and it hangs up to a foot below its anchor point.
 Using spider webs and plant material, the adults create an elastic sac.
 Occasionally, they sit inside the nest while it's still being built, which stretches it downward.
 They cover the outside with fragments of adjacent plants, including the tree the nest is made in, and add insulating materials like feathers, fur, and downy plant debris.
 All the adults connected to the nest, including the breeding pair and helpers, sleep there when it's in use.
 Typically, the couple uses the same nest for their second brood of the year.
 Regarding its placement, the male and female hang spiderwebs from mistletoe or other foliage to test-sites for their nests.
 Nest locations are typically found on tree trunks or branches, ranging in height from 1.25–7.5 m, rarely to 15 m.